smar10s/pytui_extra/README.md

 - `[4, 4]` will create 2 columns sized 4, 4 and ignore the remainder
 - `[0.2, None, 1]` will create 3 columns sized 2, 7, 1

+Data in columns is left justified using space as the padding character.
+This can be changed on a per-column level using `set_column_format`.

-Columns are striped by default.
+Rows are striped by default.
 Set `striped = False` to disable.
-Set `row_color` and `alt_row_color` to change column background colors.

-Data in columns is left justified using `.` as the padding character.
-This can be changed on a per-column level using `set_column_format`.
+To change colours and other style options, set `row_style` and `alt_row_style` to a `Text.style` dictionary.

 Rows can be styled individually using `style_row`.
-This accepts a list of strings and a `Text.style` compatible dictionary to apply.
+This accepts a list of strings and a `Text.style` dictionary to apply.
 Values are also justified with the same style applied to the justify character.

-`highlight_row` is a convenience method that uses `style_row` to apply a `highlight_color` background.
-This color can be changed.
+`highlight_row` is a convenience method that uses `style_row` to apply a `highlight_style` background.
+This can be changed as above.

 Example: